codbex/codbex-documentation/docs/technologies/engines/web.md

 ## Conclusion

-The Web Engine in `codbex` platform, powered by the embedded Apache Tomcat server in Spring Boot, provides a versatile platform for exposing static web content and building dynamic web applications.
+The Web Engine in the `codbex` platform, powered by the embedded Apache Tomcat server in Spring Boot, provides a versatile platform for exposing static web content and building dynamic web applications.
 By configuring access and leveraging the embedded server features, developers can create scalable and efficient web solutions.